 Here are my eyes before I started using Retin-A. The lighting isn't the best, but you get the idea:

-Here are a couple pictures I've taken over the last year:
+Here are a couple pictures I've taken over the last year; the lighting is different, but you can see the change:

 I am very conservative with the retin-a, although I use the strongest formula.
 After I moisturize with olive oil, I dab the least amount possible, really what's left over on my fingers after applying a pea-size amount to my face.